 - Outdoor grill made from front half of a Mini

 - Bookends made from alloy wheels cut into ¼’s

 Automotive Recycling Statistics

-Environmentally-Friendly Auto Recyling Statistics
+Environmentally-Friendly Auto Recycling Statistics

 Recycling Programs of Major Car Manufacturers

-Many automobile manufacturers are incorporating recycled materials into their new vehicles.
 The greatly increased environmental awareness on the part of the public has driven these companies’ desires to be seen not only as more ecologically aware, but also as contributing to the solution.

 Thanks to the automotive recycling industry, materials like steel and aluminum have long been recycled into the metal products that new cars are made of.
 The new car manufacturers have been working on a variety of solutions to the issues of using other, not-so-easily recycled materials in the manufacturing process.
 This has the dual environmental benefits of requiring less new materials to be produced (reducing carbon emissions), while also creating a market for materials that might otherwise become part of the waste stream and end up in landfills.
 Here are a few examples:

 The Ford Motor Company has made multiple efforts to use recycled materials in its production cars.
 These include:

 - Making a total of 300 parts from materials that are renewable and sustainable.